-- 35. The treasury management strategy outlines in some detail the economic environment and the risks that the Council faces in managing its investments and borrowing activities. - 36.
-A significant proportion of the Council's capital programme is likely to be financed by borrowing and this exposes the Council to the risk of changing interest rates and the ability to afford debt repayments. - 37.
+- 32. The treasury management strategy outlines in some detail the economic environment and the risks that the Council faces in managing its investments and borrowing activities. - 33.
 Where borrowing money to finance economic development or regeneration schemes the Council is increasingly dependent upon the income streams to finance the debt repayments.
-No matter how good the business cases, and how much of the debt is at fixed rates, there is a limit to the exposure that is acceptable without putting the Council at complete risk of being unable to provide key services in the event of a significant recession. - 38.
-To arrive at an overall borrowing level (Authorised and Operational borrowing limits), the Council needs to take a considered view of its other potential
+No matter how good the business cases, and how much of the debt is at fixed rates, there is a limit to the exposure that is acceptable without putting the Council at complete risk of being unable to provide key services in the event of a significant recession.

-- liabilities, future borrowing requirements, guarantees and loans given, bad debts, claims against the Council, future funding, security and diversity of the existing income streams, and unforeseen events e.g. a pandemic. - 39.
-Based on the existing Capital programme, by 2024/25 interest on debt will amount to some £3.681m p.a. with capital repayments (MRP) of £2.567m; offset by income and interest.
-This represents some 37% of the net revenue stream (amount met from government grants and local taxpayers).
-Interest on debt is estimated at £2.811m for 2023/24. - 40.
-The full Council determine the total limits on borrowing. - 41.
-The graph below demonstrates the relationship between the various boundaries and limits and the actual borrowing undertaken to date or planned.
-The gap between the external debt and CFR also helps to illustrate the level of internal borrowing and potential interest rate exposure.
-The gap between the CFR and Operational Boundary/Authorised Limit highlights the potential scope/flexibility to borrow further, if the cashflow and treasury management position dictates.
+- 34. To arrive at an overall borrowing level (Authorised and Operational borrowing limits), the Council needs to take a considered view of its other potential liabilities, future borrowing requirements, guarantees and loans given, bad debts, claims against the Council, future funding, security and diversity of the existing income streams, and unforeseen events e.g. a pandemic. - 35.
+The full Council determine the total limits on borrowing. - 36.
+In terms of cash backed investments, the Investment Policy provides strict guidance on the counterparties the Council is prepared to invest with and for what periods.
+The Council invested £2m in a property fund (CCLA) in April 2017 and a further £3m tranche of monies in a diversified investment fund in 2020/21. - 37.
+In terms of asset backed investments and projects e.g. involving commercial property and housing, the business cases look to identify the alternative options and uses of the premises should they become vacant. - 38.

-Table: External Debt, Authorised Limits and CFR Projections

-42. In terms of cash backed investments, the Investment Policy provides strict guidance on the counterparties the Council is prepared to invest with and for what periods.
-The Council invested £2m in a property fund (CCLA) in April 2017 and a further £3m tranche of monies in a diversified investment fund in 2020/21.

-- 43. In terms of asset backed investments and projects e.g. involving commercial property and housing, the business cases look to identify the alternative options and uses of the premises should they become vacant.
-The Council increased the minimum level of reserves held in recognition of the fact that there will inevitably be void periods, and expenditure will be incurred in updating properties from time to time in order to re-let them.
-Where the Housing Company is concerned it will need to retain sufficient working balances to re-let and refurbish properties.
-It is important that void periods are minimised and that properties acquired are not inherently defective, and their needs to be regular oversight. - 44.
 Some projects such as the solar panel installations have some asset backed values, but the ability to meet the debt repayments from energy savings and sale of the surplus energy will remain a risk unless long term forward sale agreements are made.
 However, such long-term agreements come at the cost of not necessarily obtaining the maximum income.
 A balance of risk and reward needs to be achieved.